 For example, a PEA will use Inferred resources in the economics.
 However, if the project will advance to the PFS stage, where Inferred cannot be used, then it is important for the PEA to understand the role that Inferred plays in the economics.
 How much drilling will be needed to upgrade Inferred resource to Indicated for the PFS, if needed at all?

-The Mine Builder will also be advancing environmental permitting simultaneously with their advanced studies.
+The Mine Builder will also be advancing environmental permitting simultaneously with their baselines and advanced studies.
 Hence at the early stage (PEA) it is important to properly define the site layout, processing method, production rate, facility locations, etc. since they all feed into the permitting documents.

 Changing significant design details in the future will set back the permitting and construction timelines.
 Hence, for the Mine Builder, the engineers should focus on getting the design criteria mostly correct at the PEA stage.
 For the Mine Vendor, this is not as important since multiple studies are being planned for in the future anyway.

-The Engineer on the Mine Vendor Path:
+The Engineer on the MINE VENDOR Path

-The role that the Inferred resource plays in the economics is also less important at this time, since a lot more drilling may be coming.
+The role that the Inferred resource plays in the economics is also less important at this time, since a lot more infill drilling may be coming.
 The Vendor’s objective tends to be on maximizing resource size not necessarily optimizing resource classification.

 While the Mine Vendor may also be advancing environmental permitting as another way to de-risk the project, the project design may still be in flux as the resource size changes.
 Major modifications to the plan may cause permitting to stop and re-start, leading to an extended project timeline and wasted money.

 The Mine Vendor will also de-risk the project by moving from PEA to PFS and even to FS.
 The caution with completing a FS is that it is a costly study and essentially brings one to the end of the study line.
-What does the company do next if there is still no buyer?
+Feasibility studies have the dual role of trying to boost the share price and market cap with a great NPV, as well as frame the project for potential buyers.
+What does the company do now if there is still no buyer?

 Feasibility studies also have a shelf life, with the cost estimates and economics becoming inaccurate after a few years.
 Some companies may re-examine the project, re-frame it, and jump back to the PEA or PFS stages.
-There can be an on-going study loop, requiring continued funding with no guarantee of a sale in sight.
-Often feasibility studies have the dual role of trying to boost the share price and market cap, as well as frame the project for potential buyers.
+One can create an on-going study loop, requiring continued funding with no guarantee of a salein sight.
+Consultants love it.

 Conclusion